biocompute-objects/BCO_Documentation/content/usability-domain.md

 This field is to provide a specific **scientific use case** and a description of the function of the object.
 A `usability_domain` should read like an abstract and conceptually can be broken down into these sections
 1) Need
-2) method
+2) Method
-3) results
+3) Results
-4) how the results can be used/interpreted.
+4) How the results can be used/interpreted.

 The usability domain along with keywords can help determine when and how the BCO can be used.
 It is recomended that a novel use of a specific BCO would result in the creation of a new